Welcome to the 2022 Academic Expo

 Hosted by the Academic Advising Center: Wednesday, September 28, 2022 in Magnolia Ballroom.

-The Academic Expo provides the opportunity for students to learn about majors, minors, certificates and other programs on campus.
+The Academic Expo provides the opportunity for students to learn about majors, minors, and certificate programs on campus.

 Colleges and Academic Departments

 Explore the academic programs housed in the College of Arts and Sciences below.

 Department of Art

 Majors: Art with a concentration in Art History, Fine Art Studio, Graphic Design, or Museum Studies

 Minors: Art History, Ceramics, Graphic Design, Museum Studies, Painting, Photography, Printmaking, and Sculpture in Expanded Media